zalqudah/project-3-assests/README.md

 	Proctor and Gamble (PG)
 Enter the amount to invest in dollars: <b>1000</b>
 Enter the asset symbol to invest in: <b>TSLAAAA</b>
-FOO is not in the input, or had invalid input data.
+TSLAAAA is not in the input, or had invalid input data.
 Choose something else to invest in.
 <b>TSLA</b>
 Investing 1000 in TSLA has an expected future value of: 1147 Enter the amount to invest in dollars: <b>-1</b>